 Though no formal sex education is given, pupils questions are answered as they arise, always bearing in mind moral relationships, family life and respect for others.

 The children are exposed to the ”arts” by visits to theatres and by theatre groups, musicians, artists, dancers, dramatists and writers visiting the school whenever possible.
 The children are encouraged to express themselves through art, dance, music, drama and literature at every opportunity.

-Topic webs for each year group can be found under the Curriculum Topic Webs area of the website.
+Topic webs for each year group can be found under the 'Our Learning' area of the website.
 As these are developed throughout this year, these will be shared with parents and the website will be updated.